Sustainable Tompkins is governed by a Board of Directors and supported by staff and volunteers.

 Tom Shelley, Chair

-Gay Nicholson, Director of Programs
+Gay Nicholson, CEO and Director of Programs

 Nancy Robbins, Bookkeeper